 "The pennant came with the bear patch attached by a paper clip.
 My experience with badges like the bear is that it is a "stock" patch (could be ordered out of a catalog by anyone) and that it probably was for some camp achievement."

 Ed Dworak notes that he believes at one time the 1929 button was clipped onto the 1929 pennant.
 The pennants are not shown to scale.
 Notice the letters on the 1920/1930s pennant are identical to the letters on the 1929.
 If you expand the image size by two or three sizes, you get a really good view of the pennant fabric.

-The pennants are definitely not shown to scale.
+The pennants and banner are definitely not shown to scale.
 The top-right pennant length is less than half the length of the bottom-right pennant.
 It's nice to see the 1971 pennant refer back to 1921 Rotary Island.

 return to Camp Pahaquarra Patch Collection